 will deliver the operability that the end user specified

 in URS Level-1.

 This document consists of a generic template which uses an attached SOP to allow you to quickly auto-populate the template.
-It then takes you page by page through the template allowing to develop the template into your own bespoke company URS.
+It then takes you page by page through the template allowing you to develop the template into your own bespoke company URS.
 Just ask about validation time that is saved using this simple and quick to produce a quality URS.

 A PROPERLY STRUCTURED AND REFERENCED USER REQUIREMENTS SPECIFICATION (URS) TEMPLATE WILL ENSURE THAT YOUR USER REQUIREMENTS ARE PROPERLY SPECIFIED, REMAIN TRACEABLE AND ARE DOCUMENTED.
 THIS IS ABSOLUTELY ESSENTIAL IF YOU ARE TO HAVE SUCCESS IN YOUR VALIDATION TASK.

 User Requirements Specification Justification (URS)

 They must be comprehensive.
 Each and every requirement relating to product safety, identity, strength, purity, and quality must be identified.
 Hence, Quality Assurance (QA) must have a significant role in reviewing and approving the final list of requirements, and must be an approver of changes to any requirement that can affect the above product or process attributes (e.g., cGMP’s).